uclahs-cds/package-PipeVal/README.md

 > B. Generates checksum files and compares checksum files.

 ### input types:
-The validation action can be specified using the -t tag.
-If not specified, it defaults to "file-input".
+The validation action can be specified using the `-t` tag.
+If not specified, it defaults to `file-input`.

 |file types|directory types|checksum types|
 |----------|---------------|--------------|